olexandr17/kottans/README.md

 ```

 Test tasks and homeworks for C# cources from Kottans.

-All projects created in VisualStudio 2013 Community.
+All projects created in VisualStudio Community 2013.